Right now, every donation is matched until 31st December or until we reach our goal of £145K. Don't miss out! DONATE NOW

 Members of Scottish Parliament pre-arranged a visit with major Scottish salmon producer, Scottish Sea Farms, as part of a formal Parliamentary inquiry.
 But footage obtained by Animal Equality UK raises serious questions about the company's commitment to honest representation of its practices.
 BBC One Scotland reports:

-27/09/2024 Updated: 28/09/2024
+27/09/2024 Updated: 05/11/2024

 Industry fails to disclose crucial fact during ‘fact-finding tour’

-Animal Equality UK investigators filmed evidence showing Marks & Spencer’s salmon supplier, Scottish Sea Farms (SSF), collecting tonnes of dead fish just seven hours before Members of the Scottish Parliament (MSPs) went on a fact-finding mission at Dunstaffnage salmon farm.
+Animal Equality UK investigators filmed evidence showing Marks & Spencer’s salmon supplier, Scottish Sea Farms (SSF), collecting huge numbers of dead fish just seven hours before Members of the Scottish Parliament (MSPs) went on a fact-finding mission at Dunstaffnage salmon farm.
 Those visiting were not made aware that the fish had been removed from the water that same morning.

 Animal Equality also obtained evidence of dead salmon and wrasse (so-called ‘cleanerfish’ used to eat the lice off of the farmed salmon) floating on the surface and a treatment boat was recorded to have visited the site three days earlier.